+June is possibly named after Juno, the Roman goddess of youth, women and marriage, or it might get its name from the Latin word “iuvenis”, meaning “young people”.
 June is when the summer starts.
 I like the weather in June because it’s warm and sunny without being too hot or humid, unlike July and August.
-It gets light very early in the morning, many hours before I get up, and doesn’t get completely dark until about 10 o’clock.
-In fact, the longest day is on or near 21st June.
+For this reason, it’s a popular month for weddings.
+In June, sunrise is very early in the morning, many hours before I get up, and it doesn’t get completely dark until about 10 o’clock.
+In fact, the longest day, or summer solstice, is on or near 21st June.

 There are roses and poppies in the garden.
 It’s also a good month for strawberries.
-Of course, we can buy them in the supermarkets all year round nowadays but this is the best month for naturally-grown British strawberries.
+Of course, we can buy them in supermarkets all year round nowadays but this is the best month for British-grown strawberries.
+The flavour and quality of strawberries are considered the best during this time.
 We like to eat them with cream and maybe a sprinkling of sugar.

 The third Sunday in June is Father’s Day.
-Compared to Mother’s Day, it is a relatively new idea.
+Compared to Mother’s Day, it is a relatively recent invention.
 The first Father’s Day was celebrated in America at the start of the last century.
 The idea came from a woman who thought that there should be a special day for fathers, similar to the one that already existed for mothers.
-It only started to be recognised in England some time after the Second World War.
-On this day, families may meet together and people give gifts and cards to their fathers.
+It only started to be recognised in England sometime after the Second World War.
+On this day, families may get together and people give gifts and cards to their fathers.

 About the blog